qa-crash-course/opencart/README.md

 You can change the URL in  src/main/java/com/opencart/enums/URLs.
 Use TeamLocalURLs Helper class.

+Depending on which browser you are using, you need to change the browserName, which is located in the ("driver"- package / "DriverRepository" - class)

 To create system variables in the project in the main folder you need to create a package (sources), add a file called application.properties, enter your data in this file ( for example:  "email = your email address")